Juan Perón: Fascist influence

 In 1938, Perón was sent on a diplomatic mission to Europe.
-During this time he became enamoured of the Italian fascist model.
+During this time, he became enamoured of the Italian fascist model.
 Perón's admiration for Benito Mussolini is well documented.
-Likewise he took as a model of inspiration the government of Ioannis Metaxas in Greece and Adolf Hitler in Germany, and his exact words in that respect were as follows:
+He credited both Italian fascism and German national socialism for creating a command economy that "harmonized the interests of workers", and his exact words in that respect were as follows: